Polygraph Laws Regarding Admissibility

 1993 – Daubert vs. Merrell Dow Pharmaceuticals

-Daubert also laid out factors, not a cut and dry list, but important factors to consider when determining the reliability of expert testimony.
-Those factors are:
+Daubert also laid out factors, not a cut-and-dry list, but important factors to consider when determining the reliability of expert testimony.
+Those factors that led to loosening laws around polygraphs are:

 • Whether the theories and techniques employed by the scientific expert have been tested